New Fire Alarm Legislation

 The new law has come about because of the Grenfell fire in London in 2017, and it applies to all Scottish homes.

-The Scottish Government has produced guidance for home owners including information on how you can receive help with costs as well as further details on the requirements you need to have in place by February 2021:
+The Scottish Government has produced guidance for home owners including information on how you can receive help with costs as well as further details on the requirements you need to have in place:

 What each home needs

-It is the property owner's responsibility for meeting the new standard.
+It is the property owner's responsibility for meeting the new standard and the legislative checks are the responsibility of Environmental Health for private owners.

 - one smoke alarm in the living room or the room you use most